frc1511/Teaching-Resources/lessons/logic.md

     System.out.println("Math is mathin'");
 }

-// Reads like: "if one plus one does not equal two" if (1 != 2) {
+// Reads like: "if one does not equal two" if (1 != 2) {
     System.out.println("Cool bro");
 }